puppetlabs-toy-chest/razor-server/doc/api.md

       "force": true
     }

 This will change the rule of the given tag to the new rule.
-Existing matches of this tag will not be affected by the change.
-The new tag rule will only be used once a node checks in after the update happened.
+The tag will be reevaluated against all nodes and each node's tag attribute will be updated to reflect whether the tag now matches or not, i.e., the tag will be added to/removed from each node's tag as appropriate.

 If the tag is used by any policies, the update will only be performed if the optional parameter `force` is set to `true`.
 Otherwise, the command